-Fat transfer, also known as fat grafting, involves removing fat from an area of the body with excess fat through liposuction and placing it in an area with deficient volume.
-First, Dr. Chan will remove fat with a cannula, or steel tube, from usually the waist, stomach or thighs.
+A fat transfer, also known as fat grafting, involves removing fat from an area of the body with excess fat through liposuction and placing it in an area with deficient volume.
+First, Dr. Chan will remove fat with a cannula, or steel tube, from usually the waist, stomach, or thighs.
 The fat will then be processed to purify it before it’s placed into an area of the body with insufficient volume.
 Since fat grafting is minimally invasive, many patients find it an attractive option.
-Results are consistent since the patient’s own fat is used with little chance of the body rejecting it.
+Results are generally consistent, since the patient’s own fat is used which provides a low chance of the body rejecting it.

 Fat Transfer Reviews

-Fat transfer treatment is performed with general anesthesia when it covers larger areas while local anesthesia or IV sedation is used if the area to be treated is small.
+Fat transfer treatments are performed with general anesthesia when it covers larger areas, while local anesthesia or IV sedation is used if the area to be treated is small.
 Both methods will be treated as an outpatient treatment at an accredited surgical facility.
 The procedure will cause swelling and bruising on both the removal and injection sites.
 These side effects will subside in a few days.
 Recovery time depends on several factors, including how many body parts were involved in the surgery, as well as how much fat was transferred.
-Scarring is generally minimal with this procedure as the incisions made are just big enough for the cannula to be inserted.
+Scarring is generally minimal with this procedure, as the incisions made are just big enough for the cannula to be inserted.

 Fat Transfer FAQs

 A fat transfer procedure can give results that will last for years.
 While the concern of fat reabsorption is something to consider, a skilled surgeon will be able to maximize the outcome by using the tested technique of fat layering.
 There is an ongoing research study that promises long-term stability of these grafted fat tissues, which involves using Platelet Rich Plasma to enhance fat cells before transplanting them into the body.

 Loss of Voluma?